 As a pre-med student, you’ll conduct original research and gain the solid scientific foundation you need.
-You’ll also develop the communication skills to be able to speak with confidence, whether you’re advising patients or presenting research at a peer conference.
-Your faculty advisors will work with you every step of the way as you make important decisions about applying for internships, joining student organizations, studying abroad and ultimately choosing the medical school that’s right for you.
+You’ll also develop the communication skills to be able to speak with confidence, whether you’re volunteering in an emergency department or presenting research at a peer conference.
+Your professors will work with you every step of the way as you make important decisions about applying for internships, joining student organizations, studying abroad and ultimately choosing the medical school that’s right for you.

 You can also:

 - Volunteer at medical facilities within walking distance of our centrally located campus.